Random Events

 It’s a story I’ve told to only two or three people over the years.
 The only reason it surfaced this time is because members of Brian Babb’s family were in the Eugene Weekly building on Feb.
 28, a couple days after the Babb family lost its civil suit in federal court over the police shooting death of Babb, a 49-year-old Afghanistan war veteran suffering from what appeared to be a PTSD-related breakdown.

-The Babb family sued the city of Eugene and Eugene police officer Will Stutesman, who shot and killed Brian Babb just outside is home on March 30, 2015.
+The Babb family sued the city of Eugene and Eugene police officer Will Stutesman, who shot and killed Brian Babb just outside his home on March 30, 2015.
 The jury ruled that Stutesman acted within its training protocol.

 Where the case goes from here is anyone’s guess, but it reminds me of my brush with EPD and mortality.